 Sex and Relationship Education (SRE) is taught in Y2, Y4 and Y6.
 Our SRE programme helps pupils to develop the knowledge, understanding, skills and attitudes they need to live confident, healthy, independent lives now and in the future.
 Throughout the unit, children learn about the biological differences between male and female (Y2), maintaining healthy relationships (Y2, Y4, Y6) and the physical changes associated with puberty (Y4, Y6).

-For more information on our PSHE curriculum, please speak to Miss Laws.
+For more information on our PSHE curriculum, please speak to Mrs Thompson.

 As well as our curricular-based learning (detailed below), our PTA also provide extended regular first-aid training for our children.
 We believe these are essential life skills for our children.